eigenhombre/i3d3/README.md

 [D3](http://d3js.org/)-based plotting and histogramming library, for use in [IceCube](http://icecube.wisc.edu) and other projects.

+**This is a work in progress**.

 We looked around at quite a few JavaScript plotting options to meet our requirements, which are:

 #### DONE

 - Show histograms
     - Show axes
     - Single or multiple plots per page, of various sizes
+    - Show X axis label

 #### Not done

-- Show axis labels
+- Set X axis range on histograms
 - Support line plots, scatter plots
 - Show gaps in data
 - Error bars